baurine/study-note/resume/resume-en.md

 1. [QuickGitbook](https://github.com/baurine/quick-gitbook)

    A website imitate [Sourcegraph](https://sourcegraph.com/github.com/baurine/quick-gitbook) to quickly read your Gitbook, just need to attach the Github repo link after `http://quickgitbook.com/`, then it will auto clone your repo and generate the static pages for you.
-An example: [Study Note](http://quickgitbook.com/baurine/study-note)
+An example: [Study Note](http://quickgitbook.com/baurine/study-note) (The VPS is expired so the service is offline now)

 1. [QuickGitbook Chrome Extension](https://github.com/baurine/quick-gitbook-chrome-extension)